Types

 • A custom callable that takes an Enum member and returns a string.

-Default to ChoiceSource.STR, which makes you to only have to define the __str__() method on your Enum to produce beautiful choice strings.
+Defaults to ChoiceSource.STR, which only requires you to define the __str__() method on your Enum to produce beautiful choice strings.

 Same as click.Choice, but takes an Enum as choices.